Admissibility procedure

 Legal assistance

-There is no longer a separate procedure for admissibility, therefore the same rules as in the Regular Procedure apply.
-What is particularly problematic for asylum seekers in the case of an inadmissibility decision are short deadlines (only 3 days to lodge an appeal) and the fact that hearing at the court is an exception rather than the rule.
-In such a short time, it is difficult to provide an effective legal assistance.
+There is no longer a separate procedure for admissibility, therefore the same rules as in the Regular Procedure: Legal Assistance apply.
+What is particularly problematic for asylum seekers in the case of an inadmissibility decision are the short deadlines (only 3 days to lodge an appeal) and the fact that a hearing at the court is the exception rather than the rule.
+In such a short time, it is difficult to provide effective legal assistance.
 The importance of legal assistance is on the other hand seriously restricted since the courts are only performing an ex tunc examination and do not take into account any new evidence presented during the judicial review procedure.

 [1] Information provided by NDGAP on 3 February 2020, 2 March 2021 and 7 February 2022.